 Right now my best wedding lens zooms from 24mm to 105mm and has a constant maximum aperture of f/4.0.

 Most professional wedding photographers use several lenses.
 They use a "faster" lens that can open up to f/2.0 or faster for dimly lit situations.

 Wedding shooters combine their fast lens with a longer telephoto zoom lens like a 70-200 f/2.8 for candids.

 My change in a favorite wedding lens is partly because of me-I've improved, but mostly because of technology.
 Digital photography gives us some great options.

 When I was a newbie wedding photographer (circa 1980), I used a 35mm film camera and a 50mm prime lens.
 That's all I had and it was okay for me at the time.

 I was young and inexperienced.
 My price for wedding photography was as low as was my skill and experience level.

 Once I started making a full-time living at photography I used a pair of Mamiya 645, medium format film cameras and 80mm prime lenses (no zoom).
 Considered "normal" lenses, these 80mm lenses were the equivalent of a 50mm lens on a SLR.

-Theses were not versatile at all, but were adequate for my level of wedding photography at the time and they were "fast" at maximum aperture of f/2.8.
+Theses were not versatile at all, but were adequate for my level of wedding photography at the time and they were good fast lenses with a maximum aperture of f/2.8.

 Once digital cameras started coming out with full-sized sensors (35mm), it was a no-brainer to go full-time digital and get a general purpose zoom lens.